Spider-Man (Japanese TV series): Giant Robots

+Leopardon's size is over 60 m tall and weighs over 25,000 tons.

-Only the first few episodes of the series featured actual battle scenes between Leopardon and the giant-sized Machine BEMs.
-As the series progressed the dramatic portions of the episodes were made longer, while battle scenes were made shorter in order to keep up with the running time.
-Because of this, there were numerous episodes in which Leopardon would throw his sword immediately after transforming from Marveller, finishing off the Machine Bem in a single blow.
-A few episodes did not even feature Leopardon at all.
-Leopardon does not suffer any damages, not even during the final battle against the giant version of Professor Monster, who is finished off with the Sword Vigor throw like most of the previous Machine Bems.
+Only the first few episodes of the series featured actual fight scenes between Leopardon and the giant-sized Machine BEMs.
+As the series progressed, it focused more on drama and fight scenes were shortened to keep up with the runtime, with some episodes not featuring Leopardon.

-Leopardon and the giant-sized Machine Bems rarely appeared together in the same shots; most of the giant-sized battles involved Leopardon in one shot and the Machine BEM in another launching projectiles at each other.
-This was because the large Leopardon model often dwarfed the stuntmen in the Machine BEM suits.
-Due to structural problems, the Leopardon suit was difficult for the stuntman to move in and during the course of the series, the suit was damaged and later lost.
-As a result, all future fight scenes with Leopardon could only be made using stock footage of previous fights.
+Leopardon and the giant-sized Machine BEMS rarely appeared together in the same shots; most giant-sized battles involved Leopardon in one shot and the Machine BEM in another launching.
+This was because the large Leopardon model was often bigger than the stuntmen in the Machine BEM suits.
+Due to structural problems, the Leopardon suit was difficult for the stuntman to move in and, over the course of the series, was damaged and later lost.
+As a result, future fight scenes with Leopardon could only be done using stock footage from previous fights.